fieztazica/pairLegends/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your `.env` file
+To run this project, you will need to add the following environment variables to `.env` file

 `API_HOST`

-and your `appsettings.json` file
+and `appsettings.json` file

 ```
 "ConnectionStrings": {